 - Grain-free, or containing healthy whole grains

-- Healthy supplements like Omega-3 fatty acids, glucosamine, and condroitin
+- Healthy supplements like omega-3 fatty acids, glucosamine, and chondroitin

 - Healthy vegetables like sweet potatoes, peas, and carrots

-Avoid ingredients like unspecified “meat,”corn and other unhealthy grains and fillers, and artificial colors, flavors, sweeteners, or preservatives.
+Avoid ingredients like unspecified “meat,” corn and other unhealthy grains and fillers, and artificial colors, flavors, sweeteners, or preservatives.
 Quality ingredients sometimes cost more, but feeding a high-quality, low- or no-grain food means you’ll be feeding your dog less overall.
 Plus, the health benefits of a good diet mean less time (and expense) at the vet.
 Over time, a quality dog diet adds up to a lot of savings!
 For more information on specific foods, the Dog Food Advisor is a helpful resource.

 Read on to learn about some of the most affordable premium dog foods on the market.